Table of Contents

 Simple decisions can either be easy or difficult.
-Simple decisions - neither simplified nor quick fix recipes - are termed as simple, because we can determine fairly quickly (e.g. in a matter of hours or days), whether the decision we took, was either productive (brings us closer to our goal) or unproductive (takes us further away from our goal) and mostly yield results or outcomes that have a short “life span“.
+Simple decisions - neither simplified nor quick-fix recipes - are termed as simple, because we can determine fairly quickly (e.g. in a matter of hours or days), whether the decision we took, was either productive (brings us closer to our goal) or unproductive (takes us further away from our goal) and mostly yield results or outcomes that have a short “life span“.

 Many simple decisions - fairly common during an average day - can easily be adjusted or corrected with no to a limited long term effect.
-Simple decisions are mostly related to life skills, that is fairly quickly adaptable to suit or deal with rapid changing circumstances.
+Simple decisions are mostly related to life skills, that is fairly quickly adaptable to suit or deal with rapidly changing circumstances.
 Thus, simple decisions are the decisions that we take, which have a short term influence and we can determine decision-success in a matter of hours.

-However we should be extremely cautious of simple decisions, because they aren't always as ”innocent” as they might appear to be!
-When simple decisions develops into a recurring and repetitive pattern of constant unproductive actions and outcomes, they can have far-reaching consequences and a long term impact.
-Such constant unproductive decision cycles has the “nasty tendency” of gradually transforming into an issue frequently firmly anchored in the Little Jackal Trap.
+However, we should be extremely cautious of simple decisions, because they aren't always as ”innocent” as they might appear to be!
+When simple decisions develop into a recurring and repetitive pattern of constant unproductive actions and outcomes, they can have far-reaching consequences and a long term impact.
+Such constant unproductive decision cycles has the “nasty tendency” of gradually transforming into an issue frequently is firmly anchored in the Little Jackal Trap.
 A constant bombardments of decision failures (i.e. resulting outcomes that take us further away from our original goal), often develops into an unhealthy believe system, influence our attitude, our performances and eventually accumulate in subsequent unproductive habits.

 Although simple decisions (actually the resulting outcome) are mostly short lived with little long term influences.. a constant and long term experience of “failure”, often develops into psyche wounds supported by an unproductive believe system, that eventually impacts negatively on our capability to take responsible choices and make accountable decisions.